 To be a mentor in Mitt Livs Chans mentoring program means that you, on an individual level, support and guide a person with a foreign background and post-secondary education who do not have a job equivalent to their skills in Sweden.
 We are looking for you who are established in the Swedish job market and want to contribute with your commitment and experience – a relatively small effort that can make a big difference for another person.

-Because of the current Covid-19 situation, the physical networking meet-ups for the fall are preliminary - if needed, these sessions will be held digitally on the same dates and times.
-We also recommend all the individual mentor meetings to be held online until further notice.
+Because of Covid-19 all physical networking meet-ups are held digitally on the same dates and times, until further notice.
+We also recommend that all the individual mentor meetings are held online.

 Photo: Ann Jonasson Lignercrona

 WHO CAN BE A MENTOR?

 We’re looking for mentors from all industries and areas of expertise, as our mentees have different educational background and experiences.
 We match mentees and mentors primarily based on educational background, industry and working experience.
 We also try to make the match based on geographical proximity – but if this is not possible the mentor and mentee might be located in different geographical areas and will see each other online.
 As mentor you need to be:

 - Established in the Swedish job market